druce/AInewsbot/README.md

   - Fetch source pages specified in `sources.yaml` (and NewsAPI) → Extract & dedupe URLs → - Classify headlines as AI or not AI, filter previously seen
   - Scrape indivdual stories & summarize →  Embed & cluster topics, order by topic
   - Prompt LLM for newsletter → Polish / re-edit → Send email
-- `AInewsbot.sh`: Shell wrapper so you can activate the Conda env and run the pipeline on a schedule
+- `AInewsbot.sh`: Shell wrapper to activate the Conda env and run the pipeline, can schedule using cron or other task schedulers

 ### Configuration & Prompts
 - `sources.yaml`: List of news sources (URL, include/exclude regex, scrolling instructions, etc.).